The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-\textbf{3.
-Gradient Search.} Whereas \citet{fong2017interpretable} propose to search through a continuous explanation space by gradient descent, we introduce a Gradient Search that uses discrete explanations.
-We enforce discreteness because continuous explanations produce OOD inputs, since they let some fractional amount of the input through to the model.
-They also do not reflect test-time conditions where discrete explanations must be used.
-For an input of length $L$, this method sequentially updates a continuous state vector $s \in \mathbb{R}^L$ via gradient descent in order to minimize a regularized cross-entropy loss between the original model prediction $\hat{y}$ and the predicted probability given the input $\tilde{x}=\texttt{Replace}(x,e_t)$.
-The explanation $e_t$ is sampled as follows: $e^{(d)} \sim \textrm{Gumbel-Softmax}(s^{(d)})$, for $d=1:L$.
-The new state is $s_{t+1} \leftarrow s_t - \alpha \nabla_s \mathcal{L}(\hat{y}, f(\tilde{x})_{\hat{y}})$, though note that we use an AdamW optimizer for this step.
-By virtue of the differentiable Attention Mask \texttt{Replace} function and the Gumbel-Softmax estimator \cite{maddison_concrete_2016, jang2016categorical}, this loss is differentiable w.r.t. $s$.
-The regularizer is an $\ell_2$ penalty on the difference between the expected sparsity $\sum_{d=1}^{L} \sigma(s^{(d)})$ and a target sparsity, set to $\textrm{ceiling}(.05 \cdot L)$ in order to encourage searching through sparse explanations.
-The final explanation is obtained by taking the top-$k$ values of the last state $s_t$ according to the maximum sparsity $k$.
+\emph{4.
+Gradient Search.} \citet{fong2017interpretable} propose to search through a continuous explanation space by gradient descent.
+We introduce a Gradient Search that uses discrete explanations, because continuous explanations do not reflect test-time conditions where discrete explanations must be used.
+For an input of length $L$, this method sequentially updates a continuous state vector $s \in \mathbb{R}^L$ via gradient descent to minimize a regularized cross-entropy loss between the model prediction on the input $x$ and the model prediction for \texttt{Replace}$(x,e_t)$, where $e_t$ is a discrete explanation sampled from a distribution $p(e_t|s_t)$ using the Gumbel-Softmax estimator for differentiability \cite{maddison_concrete_2016, jang2016categorical}.
+The regularizer maintains sparsity of the solution.
+The final explanation is obtained from the last state $s_t$.

-We observe that this search method is equivalent to fitting a non-parametric model to the dataset with the objective $\mathcal{L}$ given above.
-Recently, many parametric models have been proposed for sampling explanations for individual data points \cite{bastings-2019-interpretable, bang_explaining_2019, maksymilian2020feature, paranjape-etal-2020-information, chen-ji-2020-learning, de-cao-etal-2020-decisions}.
-In early experiments, we found that a parametric model performed far worse than this non-parametric approach, and hence we leave out parametric models from further consideration.
-This is perhaps unsurprising given how hard it may be to learn a map from inputs to good explanations for all data.